The PTA Disbands: Reception

-In their book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood describe "The PTA Disbands!" as "Possibly the best of the school episodes."
+In their book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, describe "The PTA Disbands!" as "Possibly the best of the school episodes."

 In a review of the sixth season of The Simpsons, Colin Jacobson of DVD Movie Guide writes: "I especially like the contrasts between how Bart and Lisa accept the strike.
 The show doesn’t quite manage to soar consistently, but it has more than enough to make it positive."

 In his review of the episode for TV Squad, Adam Finley comments: "I love how Bart and Lisa both handle the news differently.
 Bart is thrilled ...
 Lisa, on the other hand, can't handle not being graded and evaluated every day, and slowly begins to lose her mind."

+Legacy

+David Sims writes “The script for 'The PTA Disbands,' the second by Jennifer Crittenden, is an embarrassment of quotable riches.
+On beyond Jasper’s 'paddlin’' spiel, even: I’ll always love the way Moe breaks the out-of-left field It’s A Wonderful Life homage at the bank.
+And since the spring of 1995, no game of telephone has ended without some Simpsons-loving smart-ass dropping 'purple monkey dishwasher' into the chain.”

 In 2004, when the voice actors for The Simpsons went on strike requesting additional income, The Scotsman cited a quote by Homer from the episode: "If you don't like your job, you don't strike.
 You just go in every day and do it really half-assed.
 That's the American Way."
 The Scotsman asserted "Homer would not approve" of the strike by the voice actors.
 The voice actors were asking for an increase from US$125,000 to $360,000 per episode.
 The same quote by Homer to Lisa was cited by Michael Schneider in Variety, who wrote: "...insiders note that the actors work just six to seven hours to voice an episode—which would mean $360,000 for a day's work, a figure that even Everybody Loves Raymond star Ray Romano doesn't match."